IWSLT/IWSLT.github.io/_pages/2023/shared-tasks/low-resource.md

 <!-- Links to the baselines to be used (descriptions, publications and/or links to models, code) -->

 Feel free to build upon the baseline models in ESPnet provided by <a href="https://shinjiwlab.github.io">CMU WAVLab</a>.
 Here are the recipes for the basic condition: <a href="https://github.com/espnet/espnet/blob/master/egs2/iwslt22_dialect/asr1/RESULTS.md">ASR model</a> and
 <a href="https://github.com/espnet/espnet/blob/master/egs2/iwslt22_dialect/st1/RESULTS.md">ST model</a>.
-The models are also downloadable from Huggingface.
+The models (for some language pairs) are also downloadable from Huggingface.

-If you would like to share your baseline models here for other colleagues to use during the evaluation campaign, please contact Kevin Duh.
+If you would like to share your baseline models here for other colleagues to use during the evaluation campaign, please contact the organizers.

-You may also find it helpful to refer to the system description papers in 2022 from <a href="https://aclanthology.org/2022.iwslt-1.27/">CMU</a>, <a href="https://aclanthology.org/2022.iwslt-1.29/">JHU</a>, and <a href="https://aclanthology.org/2022.iwslt-1.28/">ON-TRAC</a>.
+You may also find it helpful to refer to the system description papers in 2022 from <a href="https://aclanthology.org/2022.iwslt-1.27/">CMU</a>, <a href="https://aclanthology.org/2022.iwslt-1.29/">JHU</a>, and <a href="https://aclanthology.org/2022.iwslt-1.28/">ON-TRAC</a>, or the <a href="https://aclanthology.org/2022.iwslt-1.10v2.pdf">2022 findings paper</a>.

 ## Conditions
 Across all tasks, participants can build systems for evaluation in any of these conditions: